srobo/kitbook/Helpdesk.md

 ## Volunteer Requirements

 At least one volunteer on Helpdesk must have prior experience of the use of the Student Robotics kit.
-All volunteers must sign-in on the Helpdesk Volunteer Sign-in sheet when starting their shift.

 ## Procedures

 Almost all of Helpdesk's operations are covered by the following procedures.
-A logbook is available on Helpdesk to allow Helpdesk Volunteers to write down notes and information not captured in the provided forms.
-Please feel free to note down any observations or suggestions that could improve Helpdesk.

 ### Handling of all requests